 Then, at eight, Matthew developed an eye-rolling tic.
 Later, I would later describe his “ocular Ferris Wheel” as the “beginning of the end of the old Matthew.”
-He’d never be the bad-ass, kick-butt woman like those you may know, but I’m learning to stand my ground.
-Parenting a sick child pushed me to the limits of what I was capable of as a mother, but I survived.
+He’d never be the same.
+Nor would I. Parenting a sick child pushed me to the limits of what I was capable of as a mother, but I survived.
 I grew stronger.

 Better yet, subscribe by entering your email and I'll send you the first chapter!
 (You’ll receive a confirmation email, so please check your junk mail folder if you don’t see it.)

 Feel free to contact me.
 I’d love to hear how you and I “clicked.”